jamesrhester/CrystalInfoFramework.jl/docs/src/tutorial.md

-If a category key consists multiple data names, a `Dict{Symbol,V}` should be provided as the indexing value, where `Symbol` is the `object_id` of the particular data name forming part of the key.
+If a category key consists multiple data names, a `Dict{Symbol,V}` should be provided as the indexing value, where `Symbol` is the `object_id` of the particular data name forming part of the key and `V` is the type of the values.

 A category can be iterated over as usual, with the value of each dataname for each row available as a property: